NCVOA FEBRUARY 2017 NEWSLETTER

 NASSAU COUNTY BACK BAYS COASTAL STORM RISK MANAGEMENT FEASIBILITY STUDY

-Obviously, an undertaking like this does not come cheap, as the installation at Stamford and New Bedford cost $33 million dollars, but these gates has proven to be a success.
+Obviously, an undertaking like this does not come cheap, as the installation at Stamford and New Bedford cost $33 million dollars, but these gates have proven to be a success.

 The Mayor must have been persuasive, as Senator Schumer secured a grant for $3 million dollars for the purposes of a feasibility study.
 The funds allocated will be utilized by the Army Corp of Engineers ($1,5 million dollars, New York State ($1 million dollars) and Nassau County ($500,000 dollars.)